William Norris (1501–1568)

+Biography

-He was the eldest son of Henry Norris of Speke whom he succeeded in 1524.
+Born 1501, Norris was the eldest son of Henry Norris of Speke whom he succeeded in 1524.
 He was knighted in 1531.

-He was appointed High Sheriff of Lancashire for 1544–45 and served as a Justice of the Peace for Cheshire in 1547.
+Norris was appointed High Sheriff of Lancashire for 1544–45 and served as a Justice of the Peace for Cheshire in 1547.
 He was Mayor of Liverpool for 1554–55.

-He was elected a Member (MP) of the Parliament of England for Liverpool in April 1554.
+In April 1554, he was elected a Member (MP) of the Parliament of England for Liverpool.

-He died in 1568 and was buried in Childwall.
+Norris died on 30 January 1568, aged 66 or 67, and was buried in Childwall.
 He had married twice: firstly Ellen, the daughter of Rowland Bulkeley of Beaumaris, Anglesey, with whom he had a son and 6 daughters and secondly Anne, the daughter and coheiress of David Myddelton of Chester, Cheshire, and the widow of Thomas Seton, with whom he had another 6 sons and 6 daughters.
 He was succeeded by his third but eldest surviving son Edward.
-His eldest son, William, had been killed at the battle of Pinkie in 1547.
+His eldest son, William, was killed during the battle of Pinkie in 1547.